Mamutt7/Lab-3.1-osTicket-Setup/README.md

 # osTicket - Prerequisites and Installation

-In this home lab, I will install and set up osTicket using an Azure Windows VM to showcase and practice my admin and user skills later.
+In this home lab, I will deploy and configure osTicket on an Azure Windows VM to demonstrate and refine both my administrative and user management skills.

 ## Environments and Technologies Used